guidotheelen/number_selector/README.md

 - Increment and decrement buttons
 - Skip to first and last number buttons
-- Canel by pressing ESC
+- Cancel by pressing ESC
 - Update by pressing Enter or loosing focus
 - Negative and positive integers